hbtlabs/chromium/device/bluetooth/README.md

 across multiple platforms.

 Classic and Low Energy based profiles differ substantially.
-Platform implementations may support only one or the other. even though several classes have interfaces for both, e.g. `BluetoothAdapter` & `BluetoothDevice`.
+Platform implementations may support only one or the other, even though several classes have interfaces for both, e.g. `BluetoothAdapter` & `BluetoothDevice`.

   |          | Classic |  Low Energy |